Nut and Seed Biscotti Recipe

-Thin, biscotti-style crackers densely pebbled with all manner of nuts and seeds - green pistachios, rust-toned hazelnuts, and off-black poppy seeds.
+Thin, biscotti-style crackers densely pebbled with all manner of nuts and seeds - green pistachios, rust-toned hazelnuts, and black poppy seeds.

-The other afternoon I set out to make thin, biscotti-style crackers.
-They were to be densely pebbled with all manner of nuts and seeds - green pistachios, rust-toned hazelnuts, and off-black poppy seeds.
+I set out here to make thin, biscotti-style crackers.
+They were to be densely pebbled with all manner of nuts and seeds - green pistachios, rust-toned hazelnuts, and black poppy seeds.
 I envisioned nuts and seeds packed together like pebbles in concrete, with barely enough flour and egg to bind everything together.
 I'd double-bake them - first in a loaf pan, after which I'd slice them thinly.
 Then back in the oven on a baking sheet until crisp.
+They turned out fantastic, a welcome addition to any cheese board.

-The best of the best were the crackers I sliced thinnest.
+The best of the best of these biscotti were the ones I sliced thinnest.
 They had good snap, toasted up beautifully, and were notably better than their thicker counterparts.
 As I mention in the recipe, I used a serrated knife and a combination of two knife techniques.
-1. A back-and-forth slicing motion (if there were lots of nuts at the surface of that partiular slice) 2.
+1. A back-and-forth slicing motion (if there were lots of nuts at the surface of that particular slice) 2.
 A fast and decisive single cut.
 But the real key to easy slicing is making sure the loaf is well baked through.
-Let me know if you end up making these with your own ingredient twists - you can post to the comments, or if you have pictures post them to the 101 Cookbook Flickr group.

 101 Cookbooks Membership